broadinstitute/warp/wreleaser/README.md

 ### Commands

-All commands have the following global flags
 #### `wreleaser info all`
 Displays release information for all pipelines

 Flags:

 * -l, --latest  Retrieve only the latest releases for each pipeline
 * -h, --help    Display help text
 * --output      Pipe stdout to file

 ```bash
 $ wreleaser info all # Gets all the releases for every pipeline